Categories

 Geopolitics

-U.S.- Europe relations could be challenged, with three areas of potential tension: national security and defense, international trade and economic security, and macroeconomic policy.
+U.S.-Europe relations could be challenged, with three areas of potential tension: national security and defense, international trade and economic security, and macroeconomic policy.

 Though it isn’t clear how far the U.S. could distance itself from NATO or Ukraine, there is a risk a new administration will demand much more financial and military support from Europe.

-While the candidate Trump vowed to pull back support for Ukraine, it is not clear how quickly he will move on that policy or to what extent.
+While candidate Trump vowed to pull back support for Ukraine, it is not clear how quickly he will move on that policy or to what extent.

 Matt Miller is a political economist with 33 years of experience and has been with Capital for nine years (as of 12/31/2023).
 He holds a law degree from Columbia and a bachelor's from Brown University.

-Jared Franz is an economist who covers the United States.
-He has 18 years of investment industry experience (as of 12/31/2023).
+Jared Franz is an economist with 18 years of investment industry experience (as of 12/31/2023).
 He holds a PhD in economics from the University of Illinois at Chicago and a bachelor’s degree in mathematics from Northwestern University.

 Reagan Anderson is a senior vice president of government & regulatory affairs.
 She has 23 years of investment industry experience (as of 12/31/2023).
 She holds a bachelor's degree in journalism from Ohio University.